tonethar/IGME-230-Fall-2018/projects/project-2.md

 - Delete or comment out your `console.log()` calls.

 ## III.
 Milestones
-- Project proposal with mockup - see mycourses for due date/time.
+- Project proposal with mockup - see myCourses for due date/time.
 One submission per team please.
+Make sure both team members' names are included.
-- Final project deliverable - see mycourses for due date/time.
+- Final project deliverable - see myCourses for due date/time.
 One submission per team please.
+Again, make sure both team members' names are included.

 ## IV.
 Documentation
 - As with Project 1, include a Documentation page (put the link in the comments field of the dropbox) where you document your process, cite any sources, tell me where to find anything special you want me to see, and also explain how you met the requirements.
 Finally, give yourself a grade for the project that you feel fairly represents what its worth.
-- If you worked in a pair, explain what each team member did.
+- If you worked in a team, explain what each team member did.
 Remember, everyone is responsible for contributing throughout the project, not just to one aspect.

 ## V. Grading
 - *Both* partners must contribute *both* JavaScript code AND HTML/CSS to the project.
 This is NOT a project where team members are allowed to specialize into "Art Director" and "Software Developer" roles!
 Both team members shall be "Artist/Coders" (doing both) for this project.